tom-jj-G/Machine_Learning/README.md

 Based on the balanced accuracy, *EasyEnsembleClassifier* model, with an accuracy of about 90%, outperforms the others five models which are all about 70% of accuracy (except the *ClusterCentroids* which is the less accurate with a 50% mark).
 In overall, based on our dataset, all models have quite a perfect precision for predicting low risk credit (about 100%!) but have a really bad precision to predict high risk credit. *EasyEnsembleClassifier* model also outperforms other models but its precision is limited to about 9% which could lead to a lot of false positives (loans detected as high risk whereas they present low risk).
 Regarding sensitivity, again, the *EasyEnsembleClassifier* model shows the best results as it correctly caught about 92% of high risk loans and about 94% of low risk ones.
 Thus, our objective would mainly be to build/find a model that find the maximum of high risk loans.
-In that way, *EasyEnsembleClassifier* model could be a could solution but it presents an important flaw which could be problematic: this model would pop-up a lot of loans as high risk ones whereas they present low risk which could lead to a lot of additional work for end-user.
+In that way, *EasyEnsembleClassifier* model could be a could solution but it presents an important flaw which could be problematic: this model would pop-up a lot of loans as high risk ones whereas they present low risk which could lead to a lot of additional work for end-user (which its low F1 score shows).

 #### Recommendation